A Sorta Fairytale: Song information

+Reception

+"A Sorta Fairytale" is widely regarded as one of Amos's best songs.
+In 2014, Stereogum ranked the song number five on their list of the 10 greatest Tori Amos songs, and in 2023, The Guardian ranked the song number six on their list of the 20 greatest Tori Amos songs.

 Music video

 The music video, directed by Sanji, features Amos, as a head attached to a disembodied leg, falling in love with another head attached to a disembodied arm (played by Adrien Brody).
 The two creatures show signs of romantic interest in one another, until the arm accidentally hurts the leg's feelings by laughing at her crooked fifth toe.
 The leg then flees by jumping onto a passing skateboard, and ends up alone on a deserted beach.
 The arm finds her and they consummate their love with a deep kiss.
 The act of kissing causes the arm and leg to suddenly start swelling up and grow their extra body parts—they finally become complete, "whole" humans by realizing their love.